tim-minter/wordpress-on-ibm-cloud/README.md

 1. Log in to cloud.ibm.com or create your account
 2. You'll need a pay as you go account to provision servers so you'll need to upgrade by entering your card details.
 When you come to create your "cluster" you'll be asked to upgrade there if you haven't aleady done so.
-3. Ignore the Wordpress offerings in the catalogue and instead create a Kubernetes cluster
+3. Ignore the Wordpress offerings in the catalogue and instead create a Kubernetes cluster on Classic infrastructure.
-4. Add the IBM Block Storage plugin to your cluster
+4. Add the IBM Block Storage plugin to your cluster (type block in the search field and select IBM Block Storage Plugin, select your cluster and click Create)
 5. Connect from your command line/terminal to your cluster as described in the Access page of the cluster you created
-6. Install helm and the IBM Cloud Command line tool
+6. Install helm and the IBM Cloud Command line tool, if you haven't already done this (one time process)

-The following steps 8 to are taken fomr the Bitnami documentation here https://docs.bitnami.com/tutorials/secure-wordpress-kubernetes-managed-database-ssl-upgrades/
+The following steps 8 to 13 are taken from, or modified from the Bitnami documentation here https://docs.bitnami.com/tutorials/secure-wordpress-kubernetes-managed-database-ssl-upgrades/

 8. Install the NGINX ingress controller
 ```